 [the first 2 pages of this template contain general information and instructions; please remove them before submitting your proposal]

 The NASA Keck proposal review is now using a Dual Anonymous Proposal Review (DAPR) process.
-We have prepared Guidelines for Proposers to assist with the preparation of your anonymous proposal.
+We have prepared Guidelines for Proposers to assist with the preparation of your proposal in order to comply with DAPR.
 This template is for the Expertise and Access (E&A) Document that must accompany each NASA Keck proposal.
 It includes the non-anonymized information for your proposal.
 Use of this template is required.

 In addition to the non-anonymous E&A document, each proposal must also include an anonymized Science Program prepared using this template available in Word or Latex.
 Further information on both the E&A document and the Science Program can be found in the Call for Proposals.